-Make a simple marinade for porterhouse steak with one part olive oil to two parts soy sauce, garlic cloves, pepper, and thyme.
+Make a simple marinade for porterhouse steak with one part olive or cultured oil for a to two parts soy sauce, garlic cloves, pepper, and thyme.
 Marinate the steaks in the refrigerator for at least two hours, or preferably overnight.
 Allow to rest at room temperature for 20-30 minutes before cooking.

 Grilled Porterhouse Steak

 - olive oil